 Ps.
 I tried to find the proper link to urban bike paths from the comune of Firenze but I haven’t yet managed to figure out the proper link form a website that looks like it was made in 1999.
 All that resulted was that I downloaded a bunch of random files that make absolutely no sense.
 Sigh, we can’t have nice things around here can we?

 Our Route along the Arno river

 Nico and I stuck to a 7km route from Via Santa Reparata along the viale circling the city towards the Arno river.
 Once arriving at the Arno, bikes paths took us a long a shady, scenic route along the river’s edge towards the event space Obihall and through a few park areas which I imagine would make sure pleasant stops in the summer months (the bikes come with locks).
+We made sure to read up some bike safety tips from the Intelligent Car Leasing company before setting off to ensure we stayed safe whilst we were out and about!
 When I used to live in this area I used to often take long walks here after downloading podcasts to learn about the world as I made my way from Girone to Florence on foot.

 I was especially intrigued because the winery itself was located very close to where I used to live years ago in the suburbs of Florence, towards the neighborhood of Girone and Anchetta, little-known to non-Florentines and well, maybe them too, as you are actually in Fiesole.
 Our bikes took us to Fattoria di Poggiapiano along a delightful, hilly ride with beautiful views of the valley below.